 Reconstructing the 1608 Pinnace Virginia

-Maine’s First Ship is 51 foot reconstruction of the Virginia, meeting Coast Guard requirements allowing it to be used as a floating classroom for students of all ages.
+Maine’s First Ship is a 51-foot reconstruction of the Virginia that meets Coast Guard requirements, allowing it to be used as a floating classroom for students of all ages.

-Viginia was built by a crew of volunteers in and around the Bath Freight Shed.
-Virginia was launched on June 4, 2022 and construction continues in the water.
-In the summer of 2023 we expect to get a Coast Guard certification and start public sailing.
+Virginia was built by a crew of volunteers in and around the Bath Freight Shed.
+Virginia was launched on June 4, 2022.
+You can visit us in Bath Maine, come on one of our public sailings, or visit Virginia at one of our port visits.

 Maine's First Ship - 25 Years of History, Ingenuity, and Community